CAN YOU GET APPROVED FOR LIFE INSURANCE WITH EMBOLI, BLOOD CLOTS OR DEEP VEIN THROMBOSIS (DVT)?

 Decline / Postpone

 We rarely see a life insurance application declined for DVT or a pulmonary embolism alone.
-A combination of conditions can result in a denial for term life insurance.
+A combination of conditions can result in a denial of term life insurance.

 We still have permanent life insurance products available in those cases.